pjz/aoc-2020-zig/README.md

+# PJ's Advent of Code 2020 in Zig

+With many thanks to the creator of this template as well as to kristoff_it, whose twitch channel I'm watching for help and hints as I muddle through this exercise

-# Advent Of Code Zig Template
+## Advent Of Code Zig Template

 This repo provides a template for Advent of Code participants using Zig.
 It contains a main file for each day, a build.zig file set up with targets for each day, and Visual Studio Code files for debugging.